 - Who are your main competitors?

-- What do you do better than they do?
+- What do you do better than your competitors?
 What would you like to improve?

 - What are your company’s short-term and long-term goals?